Workers’ compensation basics for employers

 Workplace safety affects your workers’ comp premium

 Workers' comp premiums are determined by several factors, including:

 - The type of work your employees do

 That last point is critical because part of the workers' comp premium calculation depends on your "experience modifier."
 This factor compares your actual losses to the expected losses for all members of your industry.
 As you might have guessed, the fewer claims you have, the lower your premiums will be.
 The best way to cut down on claims?
 Make workplace safety a priority.

 Train employees on how to properly do their work and provide them with the necessary safety equipment.
-Discover more tips in "How workplace safety can save a business money."
+Discover more tips in "8 workplace safety tips for employers."

 Compare quotes from trusted carriers with Insureon

 Complete Insureon’s easy online application today to compare quotes for workers' compensation and other types of insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.